 Waismann Method® Fentanyl Abuse Treatment

 Once detox is complete, opioid-free patients are in a better emotional and psychological state to undergo assessment and diagnosis to address the root causes of their addiction.
 Additionally, opioid-free patients are more likely to complete and succeed with mental health treatment.
-By joining forces with the Domus Retreat, the Waismann Method Medical Group provides personalized opioid detoxification and aftercare services.
+The Waismann Method Medical Group provides personalized opioid detoxification and aftercare services by joining forces with the Domus Retreat.
 Our comprehensive approach gives our patients the best chance for a healthy, lifelong recovery from opioid addiction.

-We understand you might be feeling shame, doubt, and distress.
-We also understand that fentanyl addiction is not who you are but a condition you are suffering from.
-Rather than casting blame and punishing people for their fentanyl addiction, we take an effective medical approach.
+We understand you might be feeling shame, doubt, and distress, and we also understand that fentanyl addiction is not who you are but a condition you suffer from.
+We take an effective medical approach rather than casting blame and punishing people for their fentanyl addiction.
 We reverse physical dependence and help individuals overcome their struggles.
 Contact us today to learn how we can help you or your loved one achieve freedom from fentanyl addiction.